oliverh57/Vision/README.md

   - more simple install

 ### Attribution
-This code had been developed by Oliver Hynds and Robert Bradshaw - 08/10/2017
+This code had been developed by Oliver Hynds, Robert Bradshaw and Ben Griffiths - 09/10/2017